sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve Subuser Reputations
+## Retrieve Sub-user Reputations

-Subuser sender reputations give a good idea how well a sender is doing with regards to how recipients and recipient servers react to the mail that is being received.
+Sub-user sender reputations give a good idea how well a sender is doing with regards to how recipients and recipient servers react to the mail that is being received.
 When a bounce, spam report, or other negative action happens on a sent email, it will effect your sender rating.

-This endpoint allows you to request the reputations for your subusers.
+This endpoint allows you to request the reputations for your sub-users.

-### GET /subusers/reputations
+### GET /sub-users/reputations

 ```java